German house prices are in freefall

-During the year to Q3 2023, the nationwide house price index fell sharply by 10.23% (-13.41% inflation-adjusted), following year-on-year declines of 9.62% in Q2 2023, 6.8% in Q1 2023, and 3.57% in Q4 2022, based on figures from the Federal Statistical Office (Destatis).
-It was its weakest performance in recent history.
+During the year to Q2 2024, the nationwide house price index fell by 2.6% (-4.78% inflation-adjusted), following year-on-year declines of 5.13% in Q1 2024, 7.47% in Q4 2023, 10.41% in Q3 2023, and 9.86% in Q2 2023, based on figures from the Federal Statistical Office (Destatis).
+It was the seventh consecutive quarter of y-o-y price falls but the lowest in a row.

-Quarter-on-quarter, nationwide house prices dropped by 1.4% (-2.1% inflation-adjusted) in Q3 2023.
+Quarter-on-quarter, nationwide house prices were up by 1.32% (0.3% inflation-adjusted) in Q2 2024.

 By submarket:

-- Primary market: the price index for new dwellings declined by 4.45% (-7.84% inflation-adjusted) in Q3 2023 from a year earlier, in contrast to the y-o-y growth of 5.92% in Q3 2022.
-Quarterly, new house prices fell slightly by 0.55% (-1.26% inflation-adjusted) in Q3 2023.
+- Primary market: the price index for new dwellings declined slightly by 0.07% (-2.3% inflation-adjusted) in Q2 2024 from a year earlier, an improvement from a y-o-y fall of 3.25% in Q2 2023.
+Quarterly, new house prices were up by 0.99% in Q2 2024 but dropped slightly when adjusted for inflation.

-- Secondary market: the price index for existing dwellings plunged by 11.19% (-14.34% inflation-adjusted) in Q3 2023 from a year earlier, its fourth consecutive quarter of y-o-y fall and the worst showing in recent history.
-Quarter-on-quarter, existing prices fell by 1.52% (-2.22% inflation-adjusted).
+- Secondary market: the price index for existing dwellings fell by 3.04% (-5.21% inflation-adjusted) in Q2 2024 from a year earlier, an improvement from a y-o-y fall of 10.74% in Q2 2023.
+Quarter-on-quarter, existing prices were up by 1.45% (0.43% inflation-adjusted) in Q2 2024.

 Germany’s house price annual change

-During 2023, Cushman & Wakefield recorded a total residential real estate transaction volume in Germany of just about €6.39 billion (US$6.89 billion), down by a huge 50% from a year earlier.
-Likewise, based on figures from Savills, the total value of residential properties traded (including only transactions with at least 50 units) in Germany plummeted by 38% y-o-y to €7.5 billion (US$8.08 billion) in 2023 – the lowest level since 2011.
+During 2023, Cushman & Wakefield recorded a total residential real estate transaction volume in Germany of just about €6.39 billion (US$6.94 billion), down by a huge 50% from a year earlier.
+But recently, demand is gradually recovering.
+In Q2 2024, transaction volume in the residential investment market rose by 37% y-o-y to €2.05 billion (US$2.23 billion).
+Transaction volume totaled €3.05 billion (US$3.31 billion) in H1 2024.
+Yet it remains far below the pre-pandemic level.

 The German housing market was one of the few that avoided a slump in the wake of the 2008-2009 global financial crisis.
 In fact, from 2011 to 2019, Germany recorded a cumulative house price growth of 52% (38.1% inflation-adjusted).
-Years of very low-interest rates have made it easy for households to move to larger, more expensive homes and for first-time buyers to get into the property ladder.
+Years of very low interest rates have made it easy for households to move to larger, more expensive homes and for first-time buyers to get into the property ladder.
 The housing market continued to strengthen despite the Covid-19 pandemic, buoyed by the prevailing supply shortage in major cities.
 Nationwide house prices rose by 8.74% (9.02% inflation-adjusted) in 2020 and by another 12.61% (7.22% inflation-adjusted) in 2021.

 The housing market started to cool in 2022, with nationwide house prices falling by 3.57% (-12.06% inflation-adjusted).
+During 2023, the housing market continued to struggle, with house prices plummeting by another 7.47% (-9.25% inflation-adjusted).

 HOUSE PRICE INDEX, ANNUAL CHANGE (%) | ||